Konkani phonology

 Konkani is a southern Indo-Aryan language belonging to the Indo-European family of languages spoken in the Konkan coastal region of India.
 It has approximately 3.6 million speakers.

 Konkani is the official language of the Indian state of Goa and a minority language in the Konkan Division of Maharashtra state, and the Malabar Coast of Karnataka and Kerala states, where Konkani speakers emigrated during the Bahmani, Maratha, and Portuguese conquests.
 It is also one of the official languages of India.

 This article is restricted to Konkani dialects spoken in the states of Goa, Karnataka, and Kerala, where the largest number of Konkani speakers are found.

+The Konkani language has 9 oral vowels (each with a nasal counterpart), 36 consonants, 5 semi-vowels, 3 sibilants, 1 aspirate, and many diphthongs.